manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(req.headers.user-agent);

-As mentioned earlier, not all key names can be accessed through the dot notation - the hyphen in `user-agent` causes the problem in this case, which forces us to use the alternative square bracket notation:
+As mentioned earlier, not all key names can be accessed through the dot notation - in this case, the hyphen in `user-agent` causes the problem, which forces us to use the alternative square bracket notation:

     console.log(req.headers["user-agent"]);